TinyCalf/Mocoin/CONTRIBUTING.md

-Contributing to Ebocoin Core
+Contributing to Tcash Core
 ============================

-The Ebocoin Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The Tcash Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.